irfadox/DeabEase/README.md

 # DiabEase

-DiabEase is a mobile app designed to assist people with diabetes (and their doctors) in tracking health metrics, managing treatment, and staying connected.
-Patients can log blood sugar levels and meals, set medication reminders, chat with their assigned doctor (including SOS alerts), and get personalized AI advice based on their recent diary data.
-Doctors can view their patients and communicate directly.
+DiabEase is a mobile app designed to help people with diabetes and their doctors track health metrics, manage treatment, and stay connected.
+Patients can log blood sugar levels and meals in a personal diary, set medication reminders, chat directly with their assigned doctor, and send SOS alerts in urgent situations.
+Doctors can view their patients and communicate with them directly.
+The app supports both patients and doctors through role-based access.

-## About Diabetes Management

-### Tracking and communication help people with diabetes stay in control of their condition.

-DiabEase provides a personal diary for readings and meals, scheduled reminders, and real-time chat with a doctor (plus an SOS button for urgent situations).
-The app supports both patients and doctors with role-based access.

 ## How It Works